CruxConnect/crux-docs/_product/catalog_remove_item_by_search_supplier.md

 ---
 Remove Items from an existing Catalog by Search.
 This allows you to Remove Items with all associated SKUs via a Search to a Catalog.
 By providing your catalog_uuid and search criteria, you can successfully remove them from the indicated Catalog.
-Your username and password are optional as you can send your authorization token to receive this information.

 ### Request Parameters: